Sales Compensation

 Types of Commission Models

-SEs don’t always carry quotas, but when they do, commission structures are tailored to reflect indirect sales impact.
+Flat commissions and tiered accelerators are the two most common structures for SEs.
+SEs do not always carry quotas, but when they do, commission structures are tailored to reflect indirect sales impact.
 Common models include:

-These structures aim to reward SEs not just for presence, but for strategic influence and technical ownership in the sales process.
+These structures aim to reward SEs for strategic influence and technical ownership in the sales process.

 Bonuses, SPIFs & Accelerators

-- MBOs (Management by Objectives): Goals linked to non-revenue work, like improving demo environments, running internal training, or driving customer onboarding.
+• MBOs (Management by Objectives): Goals linked to non-revenue work, like improving demo environments or running internal training.

-- Accelerators: Used to reward overperformance.
-For example, an SE might earn 1.5x their variable rate on contributions beyond 120% of the sales team quota.
+• Accelerators: Used to reward overperformance.
+An SE might earn 1.5x their variable rate on contributions beyond 120% of the sales team quota.

 These levers add flexibility and help align SE motivation with business priorities.